-Type of auditor's report issued: Unmodified Internal control over financial reporting: Material weaknesses identified?
-Reportable conditions identified not considered No to be material weaknesses?
-Noncompliance material to financial No statements noted?
-No Federal Awards Type of auditor's report issued on compliance for major programs: Not Applicable Internal control over major programs: One or more material weaknesses identified?
-One or more significant deficiencies identified that Not Applicable are not considered to be material weaknesses?
-Any audit findings disclosed that are required to be reported in accordance with Circular A-133, Not Applicable Section .510(a) Not Applicable Identification of major programs: CFDA Number Name of Federal Program Not Applicable Not Applicable Dollar threshold to distinguish between Type A and Type B programs: \$750,000 Auditee qualified as low-risk auditee?
-Not Applicable Section II - Federal Award Findings and Questioned Costs
+Type of auditor's report issued: Unmodified Internal control over financial reporting: One or more material weakness(es) identified?
+Yes X No ) One or more significant deficiencies identified that are not considered material weakness(es)?
+Yes X No ) Noncompliance material to financial statements noted?
+Yes X FEDERAL AWARDS Internal control over major programs: One or more material weakness(es) identified?
+Yes X No ) One or more significant deficiencies identified that are not considered material weakness(es)?
+Yes X No ) Type of auditor's report issued on compliance for major programs: Unmodified Compliance supplement utilized for single audit: August 2020 and December 2020 Addendum Any audit findings disclosed that are required to be reported in accordance with 2 CFR §200.516?
+Yes XNo ) Identification of major programs: CFDA Number(s)Name of Federal Program or Cluster10.699USDA Forest Service - Partnership Dollar threshold used to distinguish between Type A and Type B programs \$750,000 Auditee qualified as low-risk auditee?
+Yes X No )